GlitchWitchIO/glitchwitch.io/_pages/contact.md

 title: "Contact"
 tagline: "You can reach GlitchWitch using one of the following mediums."
 tagline2: "Comment"
-text2: "Typical response time within 48 hours"
+text2: "Typical response time within &infin; hours"
 info2: "If you have a question related to a specific blog post, please use the comment feature so that others may engage and benefit from it."

 tagline3: "Email"
-text3: "Typical response time within 48 hours"
+text3: "Typical response time within 72 hours"
 pgp: 3A0D6192.asc
 info3: "Don't like forms or need PGP?
 All business inquiries and encrypted communication can be directed to the email address above."